 Eddy Ocampo has danced with some of Chicago's premiere dance companies such as the Joel Hall Dancers, River North Chicago Dance Company and Giordano Dance Chicago.
 Guest appearances include Kalamazoo Ballet, Augusta Opera, Cerqua Rivera Art Experience, Terpsichore Dancers, LaJazz Dance as well as many television and film cameos.
 Eddy worked and assisted Gus Giordano, the “Godfather of Jazz Dance”, to create Mr. Giordano’s last ballet, Le Firebird de Jazz, in which he played the lead role.
 He has also assisted Randy Duncan to create the choreography for The Caucasian Chalk Circle for South Coast Repertory in Costa Mesa.
 CA. Mr. Ocampo has served as school director of the Giordano Dance Center, the director of Giordano II as well as the Giordano Merit Scholarship Program Director.
 His teachings has brought him to Europe, Mexico, Canada, Turkey, the Russian Republic and throughout the U.S. As a choreographer, Mr. Ocampo's works can be seen on such companies as Houston Metropolitan Dance Company, Odyssey Dance Theatre (Salt Lake City, UT), Kannon Dance (St. Petersburg, Russia), Lisa Clark Dancers (San Francisco, CA), Giordano Jazz Dance Chicago, Thodos Dance Chicago, Cerqua Rivera Dance Theatre (Chicago) and many regional ballet companies across the U.S. He has worked with recording artists Josie Aeillo, Suzanne Palmer and London-based recording artist, Affe Adel.
 Mr. Ocampo is co-artistic director of Chicago based dance company, LEVELdance, which he shares the artistic directorship with Chicago based lighting designer Joshua Paul Weckesser.
 Mr. Ocampo is the recipient of the National Recognition for Outstanding Choreography Award in 2012 and 2014 by the Regional Dance America Association.
 His other awards include the Dance Chicago 2004 Outstanding Choreography Award, the Cliff Dwellers Arts Foundation Choreographer of the Year Award in 2005 and 2007 and the Gold Shoe Award for International Choreography Competition at the 2007 Jazz Dance World Congress.
 Mr. Ocampo has been featured in Dance Magazine, Dance Spirit, Young Dance Magazine, the Chicago Tribune, Chicago Magazine. and numerous Chicago publications.
 IN 2005, Mr. Ocampo was inducted into the Filipino Hall of Fame by the Filipino Association of America for his contribution to the arts.
 Eddy Ocampo is currently Artist in Resident at Hope College in Holland, MI and teaches Contemporary Jazz and Studies in Asian Dance, among other dance related courses.

 Kate Rowan began her training at Salt Creek Ballet under the direction of Patricia Sigurdson (American Ballet Theatre) where she performed major roles as a full company member.
-At Salt Creek she was privileged to train and perform with many of the great artists of our time, including Angel Corella, Julie Kent, and Ethan Stiefel from American Ballet Theatre.
+At SCB, she was privileged to train and perform with many of the great artists of our time, including Angel Corella, Julie Kent, and Ethan Stiefel from American Ballet Theatre.
 Ms. Kent and Mr. Stiefel are well known from their roles in the film Center Stage.
 Other instructors came from prestigious companies such as The Kirov Ballet, The Royal Ballet of London, Martha Graham, Hubbard Street Dance, The Joffrey Ballet, and River North Dance.
 Ms. Rowan has since gone on to study with Homer Bryant Ballet, Ruth Page Dance Foundation, and Lou Conte Dance Studio.
 Along side this great training, she also studied in London at the Pineapple Dance Studio with artists from The Royal Ballet of London.
 In May of 2007 Kate was honored to perform as a dancer with the internationally acclaimed pop star, September, known for her single “Cry for You” which was no. 1 on the Billboard Charts for 3 weeks.
 Kate’s repertory includes Kitri from Don Quixote, The Forceful Fairy & The Lilac Fairy from The Sleeping Beauty, Swan Lake, Graduation Ball, Coppelia, Veils of Anger, Just Desserts, Air, Lyric Suite, as well as performing The Sugar Plum Fairy, Lead Marzipan, and Lead Flower as Guest Lead Artist in The Nutcracker.
 Kate is also an avid and well-received choreographer.
 This Is A Lie and Prelude are just two of her works in which she performed at a Dance For Life Benefit in addition to being chosen to choreograph for Dance Chance under the direction of Julie Nakagawa Bottcher, DanceWorks Chicago.
 Kate was one of the founding instructors at The Joffrey Ballet Academy of Dance, with many of her students, and privately trained students, having gone on to dance in The Joffrey Ballet’s The Nutcracker, Othello, and winning The Youth American Grand Prix.
 Kate is currently teaching for A&A Ballet, The Joffrey Ballet Academy and Salt Creek Ballet.
 While dancing professionally full time, instructing, and choreographing, she has also obtained her B.A. in psychology & pre-medicine from the University of Illinois at Chicago.

 Susanne Carroll Wren originally from New York, trained with many prominent teachers including those at the High School of the Performing Arts in New York City.
 She has appeared on a variety of television shows originating from New York and California and has also performed in several Broadway and National Companies working for renowned choreographers such as Bob Fosse in Sweet Charity, Ron Field in Cabaret, and Michael Bennett in Promises Promises.Other Equity stage credits include Fiorello, West Side Story, New York Shakespeare Festival in the Park children's show Lollapooza, Funny Girl, Boys from Syracuse, The Apple Tree, Jimmy Shine, and Pal Joey.
 She aso appeared on several T.V. commercials and Industrial shows, was a featured dance act with a partner on seven different cruises, and danced with Bob Hamilton Trio on T.V. and in various hotels and night clubs.
-Locally, Susanne has performed in shows at the Shubert Theatre, the Goodman Theatre, the now defunct In the Round Dinner Theatre and Candlelight Dinner Playouse.
-Ms Wren has been on the faculty since 1978 and was Assistant Artistic Director of the Salt Creek Ballet from 1986-1998.
+Locally, Sue has performed in shows at the Shubert Theatre, the Goodman Theatre, the now defunct In the Round Dinner Theatre and Candlelight Dinner Playouse.
+Ms. Wren has been on the faculty since 1978 and was Assistant Artistic Director of Salt Creek Ballet from 1986-1998.

 Vera Zhukova trained and received her diploma in the pedagogy of ballet and character dance from the prestigious State Academy of Art and Culture in Chelyabinsk, Russia.
-She was a principal dancer with the State Ural Folk Choir and Dance Ensemble from 1975 to 1981, performing in several countries around the world.
-She was the artistic director of the Municipal Children’s Dance Theater in Ekaterinburg, Russia, for thirteen years.
+She was a principal dancer with the State Ural Folk Choir and Dance Ensemble from 1975 to 1981, performing in several countries around the world. he was the artistic director of the Municipal Children’s Dance Theater in Ekaterinburg, Russia, for thirteen years.
 Under her direction, students of the dance theater successfully participated in competitions in the Czech Republic, Ukraine, Turkey, and Finland.
 She received the Russian Federation’s honorable dance teacher award in the year 2000.
 Several of Vera’s former students have pursued dance careers, either as professional performers or dance instructors.
 She is also the author of a book on dance teaching methods, which has been well received by dance instructors in her native Russia.
 Prior to founding Ballet Academy in Lincoln Park, Vera was the artistic director of the Dmitri Roudnev Ballet School of Chicago, where she also taught ballet and character dance.
 Her ballet teaching is based on the Vaganova syllabus, which has proven to be highly successful with young children.
 She enjoys working with children and strives to help her students achieve their full dance potential.